TheHive-Project/TheHiveDocs/admin/backup-restore.md

 ```

-**In the rest of this document, ensure to change <INDEX> by you own last index to backup or restore all your data.**
+**In the rest of this document, ensure to change <INDEX> to your own last index in order to backup or restore all your data.**

 ## 1. Create a backup repository

 First you must define a location in local filesystem (where ElasticSearch instance runs) where the backup will be written.
-This repository must be declared in ElasticSearch configuration.
+This repository must be declared in the ElasticSearch configuration.
 Edit _elasticsearch.yml_ file by adding:

 ```
 repo.path: ["/absolute/path/to/backup/directory"]
 ```

-Then, restart Elasticsearch service.
+Then, restart the Elasticsearch service.

 _Note_: Be careful if you run ElasticSearch in Docker, the directory must be mapped in host filesystem using `--volume`